 If an Extension staff member or volunteer made an error resulting in a negative outcome for a client involved in a program or event, the Extension staff member responsible for that program or event will do everything possible to remove or minimize the negative outcome incurred by the client.
 However, it should be recognized that in cases where the error involves programs at a different “level” than that of the Extension staff member (i.e. National, Regional or State levels), it may not be possible to completely eliminate the negative outcome, as it is beyond the sole decision of that staff member.
 It is expected that all parties involved will use the highest ethical standards and positive youth development principles to handle the situation.

 Each county is expected to have a grievance policy to handle 4-H related issues/ protests.
-The grievance policy for the 4-H State Fair is located in Section 2.7 of this document.
+The grievance policies for state events are located in Section 2.8.
 For other situations, the most appropriate grievance procedure may be the procedure outlined in the corresponding county or event rules.

 Clients having a complaint should be reminded of that procedure and asked to follow the procedure if they wish to file a grievance.
 Grievances do not have to be addressed unless the written procedure has been followed.